 A Rollover Individual Retirement Account (IRA) is a personal account that allows you to move employer sponsored plans like 401(k), 403(b), and 457 plan monies into it.[1]
-Though it has many of the same features that a Traditional IRA has; there are a couple of key differences:
+Though it has many of the same features that a Traditional IRA has, there are a couple of key differences:

-- Employer Sponsored Accounts are not able to be touched by creditors.
+- Creditors cannot touch employer sponsored accounts.
 Accounts like 401(k), 403(b), and 457 have unlimited creditor protection, while Traditional IRAs only have protection up to $1,512,350 between April 1, 2022, and March 31, 2025.
 Rollover IRAs also have unlimited protection.
 2,[3]

 Key aspects of Rollover IRAs: